 Employment precinct typology: retail precincts and other employment precincts

-In the analysis that follows a distinction has be made between ‘retail precincts’ – commonly referred to in planning policy as ctivity entres – and other ‘employment precincts’.
-Retail precincts are those established (or emerging) ctivity entres based around a main street a combination of retail, commercial, residential and mixed use development.
-Employment precincts are typically more dispersed areas that support commercial and industrial employment with
+In the analysis that follows, a distinction has been made between ‘retail precincts’ – commonly referred to in planning policy as activity centres – and other ‘employment precincts’.
+Retail precincts are those established (or emerging) activity centres that are based around a main street supporting a combination of retail, commercial, residential and mixed use development.
+Employment precincts are typically more dispersed areas that support commercial and industrial employment with retail playing a relatively minor role.

 A distinction has also been made between larger and smaller precincts; larger precincts are those that have more than 120,000 square metres of employment and retail floor space.

-Figure 23 shows the broad floor space uses within each precinct Figure 24 plots each precinct by its total employment floor space and the ratio of retail employment floor space to total employment floor space.
+Figure 23 shows the broad floor space uses within each precinct, while Figure 24 plots each precinct by its total employment floor space and the ratio of retail employment floor space to total employment floor space.

-Hoddle Street and Church Street South host slightly less than 30% retail floor space and consequently have been classified as other employment precincts rather than Activity entres.
-As both precincts contain significant restricted retail their classification and other employment precincts is appropriate.
+Hoddle Street and Church Street South host slightly less than 30% retail floor space and consequently have been classified as ‘other employment precincts’ rather than aActivity centres.
+As both precincts contain significant quantities of restricted retail their classification and other employment precincts is appropriate.
 Conversely, while the Smith Street precinct contains significant professional and creative services, its strong retail role and main street configuration justify its designation as a retail centre.

-Yarra’s ctivity entres are mostly long and narrow retail strip based along the main road and tram routes.
+Yarra’s activity centres are mostly long and narrow retail strips based along the main road and tram routes.
 In the case of Brunswick, Gertrude, Smith and Brunswick Streets these strips connect forming a network of retail strips.
-Victoria Gardens contrasts with the strip centres large footprint shopping centre format.
+Victoria Gardens contrasts with these strip centres adopting a large footprint shopping centre format.

 A complete classification of Yarra’s employment precincts by these metrics is provided in Figure 23 below.